r4ds/ttapi/README.md

 coverage](https://codecov.io/gh/r4ds/ttapi/branch/main/graph/badge.svg)](https://app.codecov.io/gh/r4ds/ttapi?branch=main)
 <!-- badges: end -->

-Query up-to-date metadata about TidyTuesday datasets.
+This package will serve a Plumber API to allow you to query up-to-date metadata about TidyTuesday datasets.
+At the moment this is a placeholder.
+The active development is at [{ttmeta}](https://r4ds.github.io/ttmeta/), which collects and serves the data in package form.
+It is possible this package will merge back into that one.

 ## Installation